How Does a Heat Pump Work?

 How does a heat pump work in cooling mode?

-The heat pump pushes liquid refrigerant through the expansion valve on the indoor coil to cool a home.
+The HP system pushes liquid refrigerant through the expansion valve on the indoor coil to cool a home.

 The refrigerant absorbs heat energy from indoor air blown over the coils.

-The resultant cool air then gets blown through the ventilation ducts of the home.
+The resultant cool air then gets blown through the home’s ventilation ducts.

 This process causes the liquid refrigerant to turn into gas as it absorbs the heat.